y-a-v-a/node-gd/README.md

 #### gd.Image#saveTiff(path[, callback])
 Currently, opening TIFF files with GD has some errors, but saving image data as TIFF works fine.
 Therefore, there is no `gd.openTiff()` at this moment.
 Only available from GD version 2.1.1.
 #### gd.Image#saveFile(path[, callback])
 Lets GD decide in which format the image should be stored to disk, based on the supplied file name extension.
 Only available from GD version 2.1.1.
+This is not really asynchronous, since it uses a GD implementation of writing to disk, instead of a node / libuv based one.

 ### Image properties
 Any instance of `gd.Image()` has a basic set of instance properties accessible as read only values.